-The Project may potentially result in substantial adverse impacts on biological resources including but not limited to burrowing owl, desert tortoise, Mojave ground squirrel, desert kit fox, and lake and streambed.
-The MND should provide a thorough discussion of the direct, indirect, and cumulative impacts expected to adversely affect biological resources as a result of the Project.
-To ensure that Project impacts to biological resources are fully analyzed, the following information should be included in the MND.
+The Project may potentially result in substantial adverse impacts on CESA-listed species, and also on lake and streambed subject to Fish and Game Code section 1600 et seq.
+The DEIR should provide a thorough discussion of the direct, indirect, and cumulative impacts expected to adversely affect biological resources as a result of the Project.
+To ensure that Project impacts to biological resources are fully analyzed, the following information should be included in the DEIR: